NicoHood/GPGit/Readme.md

 -h --help       Show this help message

 Options:
--o, --output    The output path of the archive, signature and message digest.
+-o, --output    The output path of the compressed archive, signature and message digest.
                 Default: "git rev-parse --show-toplevel)/archive" -u, --username  Username of the user.
 Used for GPG key generation.
                 Default: git config user.name